 Sweet, fresh corn on the cob is a classic taste of summer.
 Slathered with butter, sprinkled with salt and pepper, freshly picked corn brings a smile to everyone’s face.
-Every week or so during the summer, I’ll stop by my favorite farm stand for some local corn that was picked that very day.
+During the summer, I’ll stop by my favorite farm stand for some local corn that was picked that very day.
 When summer is over, fresh local corn disappears.
-Luckily, it’s easy to blanch and freeze corn to preserve the taste of summer for the cold months to come.
+Luckily, freezing corn is easy and preserves the taste of summer for the cold months to come.

+This is the most traditional method.
 Blanching the corn preserves its flavor and texture, and it will kill any germs that are potentially on the corn kernels.
 With any kind of food preservation, it’s important to make sure your work surfaces, equipment, and hands are absolutely clean.
 Another advantage of blanching the corn is that it will keep its flavor longer in the freezer.
-Blanched corn will stay fresh in the freezer for about ten months, while raw corn will lose lose quality after six months.
+Blanched corn will stay fresh in the freezer for about 12 months, while raw corn will lose quality after six months.

-After a few minutes, the corn will be cool enough to handle, and it’s time to cut the corn kernels from the cob.
-I use an electric carving knife for this.
-I don’t use my electric knife every day, but when I need to cut a large quantity of food, it comes in handy.
-I use it for jobs like cutting corn off the cob, slicing a whole loaf of bread, or carving a Thanksgiving turkey.
+I like to use an electric carving knife for this task.
+Using an electric knife is not an everyday occurrence, but for a job like this it comes in VERY handy.
+I use it for jobs like cutting corn, slicing a whole loaf of bread, or carving a Thanksgiving turkey.
 If you don’t have an electric carving knife, you can use a regular serrated knife.

 Cutting the juicy kernels from the cobs is the messy part of the process!
 Wear an apron.
 Don’t try to cut 100 percent of the corn from the cob, because you don’t want tough, inedible pieces of cob stuck to your corn kernels.
 Aim to cut off 2/3 of the corn kernel.